-The API division in FY 2020 registered Growth of 1% with revenue at Rs.
-281 Crore.
-The revenue remained almost flat due to weak Q4 and the onset of Covid 19 impact.
-The raw material supply situation with respect to Metformin reached a level of stability due to supply arrangements with trading local and overseas trading companies.
+The API division of Wanbury, in FY 2021 registered growth of 24% with revenue at ₹ 349 Crore.
+The raw material supply situation with respect to Metformin reached a level of stability due to supply arrangements with trading companies.
 Sertraline continues to do well with significant increase in order book position.
-New long- term business has developed for supplies to South America markets resulting in 50 % increase in future sales volume.
+New long- term business has been developed for supplies to South America markets resulting in significant increase in sales volume.
 The Company therefore has expanded capacity of Sertraline by 50% which became operational by end of March 2020.
-The company plans to further increase the capacity by about 40% in FY 2021.
-Tramadol is going through a degrowth phase.
+The company has plans to further increase the capacity by about 40% in due course of time.
+Tramadol is going through a degrowth phase, however we continue to identify pockets of opportunity in the product.
+Among the forthcoming launches, Dextromethorphan API which is used as a cough suppressant, is slated to be commercialised in FY 2022.